 top of page

-In 2021, Mori directed “A Million”, a creative documentary and fictional travelogue set in an imaginary city projected onto real urban landscapes along China’s new Silk Road.
+In 2021, Mori directed the creative documentary A Million, a fictional travelogue set in imagined cities constructed from real urban landscapes undergoing transformation along China’s new Silk Road.
 The film premiered at the 64th DOK Leipzig.

-In 2024, he co-directed the feature documentary “Johatsu – Into Thin Air” with German filmmaker Andreas Hartmann.
-The film explores Japan’s “Night Moving Companies,” which help people disappear.
-After its world premiere at Thessaloniki IDF, it screened at over 30 international film festivals, including CPH:DOX, Krakow, Shanghai IFF, Rio de Janeiro, and Encounters.
-It won the main award at DOK.fest Munich and had theatrical releases across Germany, London, and Hong Kong.
+In 2024, he co-directed Johatsu – Into Thin Air with German filmmaker Andreas Hartmann.
+The film explores the phenomenon of disappearance in Japan, focusing on so-called “Night Moving Companies” that help people vanish.
+It has screened at more than 35 international festivals — including Thessaloniki IDF, CPH:DOX, Krakow, and Shanghai — winning the main award at DOK.fest Munich.
+The film also had theatrical releases in Germany, London, and Hong Kong.

-As an editor and editing consultant, Mori has worked on numerous feature and short films, television documentaries, and commercial projects.
-His credits include Lemohang Jeremiah Mosese’s “Ancestral Visions of the Future” (Berlinale 2025) and “Mother, I Am Suffocating.
-This Is My Last Film About You” (Berlinale 2019).
+As an editor and editing consultant, Mori has worked on numerous films and television documentaries.
+His credits include Lemohang Jeremiah Mosese’s Ancestral Visions of the Future (Berlinale 2025), Mother, I Am Suffocating.
+This Is My Last Film About You (Berlinale 2019), and WOWOW’s WHO I AM series, which was nominated for an International Emmy.

 © 2021 BY ARATA MORI